mbishopn/HIM-autograder-web-app/README.md

 ## UPDATES FOR DB API WILL BE POSTED HERE
 ## DO NOT MODIFY THIS README FILE.

+-------------- 20240320 - API Update
+API updates:
+2 more routes added:
+-students (returns an array with all students)
+-users (returns an array with all teachres)

+Astracts are now delivered in 1 level object, not nested objects anymore.
+The reason for this is to facilitate abstracts handling for comparisons and redering.

 -------------  20240312 - API Update - abstracts

 1) Now /abstracts route returns abstracts in the format agreed, array of objects containing objects themselves.